menu

 Demographics

-The citizens of Alanson are slightly less educated than the national average of 21.84% for the average city or town: 13.20% of adults in Alanson have a bachelor's degree or advanced degree
+The percentage of adults in Alanson with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.20% of adults in Alanson have a bachelor's degree or advanced degree.

 The per capita income in Alanson in 2022 was $24,739, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $98,956 for a family of four.
 However, Alanson contains both very wealthy and poor people as well.